Updated October 15, 2020

-Information Technology Services will remain available to assist students, faculty, and staff in need of technology support.
+Information Technology Services remains available to assist students, faculty, and staff in need of technology support.

-The Office of Academic Success and Disability Services will continue to work remotely.
+The Office of Academic Success and Disability Services continues to work remotely.

 The Office of Career and Professional Development remains open and has transitioned all of its offerings to an online format (see next question).

-The Counseling Center will resume services via video platform and phone to all registered U of R students starting Wednesday, August 26.
-In the meantime, students with counseling emergencies should call the 24/7 crisis line at 909-748-8960.
+The Counseling Center has resumed services via video platform and phone to all registered U of R students.
+Students with counseling emergencies should call the 24/7 crisis line at 909-748-8960.
 The Counseling Center also encourages students to reach out to care providers they have worked with in the past or who are near their home, as they may be offering virtual therapy and can help prevent gaps in care.
-If you are a student having difficulty finding a community mental health provider, please reach out via email to Counseling Center Director Matt Gragg, at firstname.lastname@example.org.
+If you are a student having difficulty finding a community mental health provider, please reach out via email to Counseling Center Director Matt Gragg, at email@example.com.
 If you know a student who needs help, please also encourage the student to connect with the Counseling Center.

 Please see the University’s Interim Telecommuting Policy.

-We are gradually transitioning to some on-site work on our campuses based on local public-health guidance.
+We will transition to on-site work on our campuses based on local public-health guidance.
 Please consult with your supervisor on your particular situation.